-Like most of you, my thoughts have been turning to winter, and this has made me focus again on clothing and kit for winter.
-Looking at my video last year on this subject, the quality was like something out of the early days of wireless.
-I am happy to say that the “technical department” has had a much needed upgrade so this year’s video offering doesn’t sound so creaky.
+My thoughts have been turning to winter, and this has made me focus on clothing and kit for the cold weather.
+Looking at my video last year on this subject, the quality was pretty terrible.
+I am happy to say that the “technical department” has had a much needed upgrade, so this year’s video offerings don’t sound so creaky.

-In other news, I have got a domain name so the blog is now at rucksackrose.com It has taken me a while to develop the blog from humble beginnings almost a year ago but I am really enjoying filling it with trail write ups, reviews, information and news, as well as reading the feedback to my posts by other readers and bloggers
+In other news, I have got a domain name so the blog is now at rucksackrosie.com (formerly rucksackrose).
+It has taken me a while to develop the blog from humble beginnings but I enjoy filling it with trail write ups, reviews, information and news, as well as reading the feedback and comments by other readers and bloggers